vatpac-technology/sops/docs/events/worldflight/Aerodromes/darwin.md

 ### SID Selection
 All departures shall be issued the **DN7** RADAR SID.

-### Initial Climb Altitude
-All departures shall be assigned the lower of `A050` or `RFL`.

-!!! warning "Important"
-    This altitude assignment differs from the normal SOPs for YPDN.
-Ensure the correct altitude is assigned.

 ### Departure Frequency
 Regardless of runway in use, departure frequency shall be DAE (**125.2**).